Healthdirect Free Australian health advice you can count on.

 What causes HTLV-1?

+HTLV-1 is mainly spread through direct contact with body fluids, such as blood, breast milk and semen.
 You can get HTLV-1 from an infected person by:

-You can’t catch HTLV-1 from:
+You cannot catch HTLV-1 from:

 • shaking hands